 - Participants experience being responsible and contributing members of the local ecosystem and a “green horse-keeping” stable that uses Best Management Practices to protect water quality and conserve water

 - All programs emphasize the interconnectedness of all living things and our responsibility for taking care of the land that takes care of us and our horses

 Ocean Riders is proud to partner with the following nonprofit organizations to serve under-resourced communities through a variety of Equine and Nature Guided Learning programs for both youth and adults.

-- Pickleweed Community Center is a Canal Family Support Service Kids Club; Each program host up to 15 fourth and fifth graders from the Canal District in San Rafael
+- Albert J. Boro (formerly Pickleweed) Community Center is a Canal Family Support Service Kids Club which hosts up to 15 fourth and fifth graders from the Canal District in San Rafael.